 This waterfall is located in the largest rainforest of Polynesia – in the southern slope of Central Savai’i Rainforest.
 Falls could be reached from Sili village, but the walk is hard – the forest is nearly impenetrable thus the walk mostly goes by the river.

-Falls have formed on a stream which starts in the saddle between Mount Te’elagi (1617 m) and Mount Mafane (1000 m) in Tuasivi Ridge.
+Falls have formed on a stream that starts in the saddle between Mount Te’elagi (1617 m) and Mount Mafane (1000 m) in Tuasivi Ridge.
 The stream slides down along a nearly vertical cliff, descending into a narrow valley with lush rainforest.
 For the most part of the time, it rains here.